Jako/PDFResource/README.md

 Convert MODX resources to PDF files on saving or on viewing the resource using mPDF (http://www.mpdf1.com/).

-For more information please read [documentation](http://jako.github.io/PDFresource/).
+For more information please read the [documentation](http://jako.github.io/PDFresource/).